 Bicycle / Pedestrian Activities

-Active Transportation is any self-propelled, human-powered mode of transportation such as walking, bicycling, roller-blading, skating, or cross-country skating, or cross- country skiing and accessibility for wheel chairs, walkers, strollers or other human-powered wheeled devices.
+Active Transportation is any self-propelled, human-powered mode of transportation such as walking, bicycling, roller-blading, skating, or cross-country skating, or cross- country skiing and accessibility for wheelchairs, walkers, strollers or other human-powered wheeled devices.
 Investing in bicycle and pedestrian facilities creates opportunities for people to exercise.
-This helps reduce obesity and the risks for developing costly chronic conditions such as diabetes and cardiovascular disease.
+This helps reduce obesity and the risks of developing costly chronic conditions such as diabetes and cardiovascular disease.
 Many Americans view walking and bicycling within their communities as unsafe due to heavy traffic and a scarcity of sidewalks, crosswalks, and bicycle facilities.
 Improving these elements could encourage active transportation such as children biking to school or employees walking to work.
-Safe and convenient opportunities for physically active travel also expand access to transportation networks for people without cars, while also spurring investment in infrastructure to increase the comfort of the on-road experience to improve the appeal of active modes to all people.
+Safe and convenient opportunities for physically-active travel also expand access to transportation networks for people without cars, while also spurring investment in infrastructure to increase the comfort of the on-road experience to improve the appeal of active modes to all people.

 SIMPCO assists member communities in developing and implementing Active Transportation.
 SIMPCO staff is currently a member of the Active Transportation Advisory Committee for the City of Sioux City.
 And with the University of Iowa, Iowa Initiative for Sustainable Communities, oversaw the development of the Sioux City Active Transportation Plan.
 SIMPCO has also written an Active Transportation Plan for the City of Remsen located in Plymouth County, Iowa.
 Funding to develop Active Transportation Plans may be available through the SIMPCO Metropolitan Planning Organization or Siouxland Regional Transportation Planning Association (SRTPA)